-If you are a baby boomer, then you face some unique issues when it comes to work.
-Those of you who have had a job for 20 or 30 years (or more) are usually ready to retire, but aren’t necessarily ready to not work either because you don’t want a lot of free time on your hands or you can’t afford to financially.
+If you come from the baby boom generation, then you face some unique issues when it comes to work.
+Baby boomers who have had a job for 20 or 30 years (or more) are usually thinking about retirement, but aren’t necessarily ready to not work either because you don’t want a lot of free time on your hands or you can’t afford to financially.

-Some of you may have even lost your job due to the economic downturn and now find yourself trying to compete with people half your age for a job you really don’t want.
-What are you to do?
-Have you considered working remotely?
+Some of you may have even lost your job due to the economic downturn and now find yourself trying to compete with people half your age, with some still in high school, for a position or company you’re not even interested in and really don’t want.
+What are you to do with your life now?
+Instead of pushing carts at Walmart, have you considered working remotely?

 Baby Boomers and Working Remotely

-Luckily, the Internet spans most areas of the globe, allowing you to work from anywhere.
-You can set your own schedule and create your own routine (allowing you to work around family and other obligations) right from the comfort of your own home.
+Luckily, the Internet spans most areas of the world, allowing you to work from anywhere.
+You can set your own schedule and create your own routine (enabling you to work around family and other obligations) right from the comfort of your own home.

-Additionally, you have built up certain skill sets, which I would argue are 100% transferable to the LiveWorkAnywhere model.
-This greatly increases your online work options as a baby boomer looking for a full or part-time career.
+More importantly, I would argue that these skills are 100% transferable to the LiveWorkAnywhere model for many boomers.
+Needless to say, this greatly increases your online work options as a baby boomer looking for a full or part-time career.

-There are several jobs in which you do not have to actually be there in person to perform.
-If you had a career as a trademark attorney, for example, perhaps you could transfer your skills to consulting and meet your clients via web and phone.
+There are several jobs and projects in which you do not have to actually be there in person to perform.
+If you’re a baby boomer who had a career as a trademark attorney, for example, perhaps you could transfer your skills to consulting and meet your clients via web and phone.

-If you were a sales executive, get rid of the car, use a US-based number and make calls from wherever you live.
-You can even hire a team to do the majority of the work for you while you focus on client acquisition.
+If you were a sales executive or a customer service representative, your efforts for growth in your career can be trimmed thanks to the benefits of remote work.
+Get rid of the car, use a US-based number, and make calls from wherever you live.
+You can even hire a team to do the majority of the work for you or offer you assistance while you focus on client acquisition and customer satisfaction.

-Perhaps there is another service you can offer to your existing client base?
+Perhaps there is another service you can offer to your existing client base and customers?
 Something you can do without even leaving your house.
-Baby boomers have many online work options, allowing them to live and work remotely.
+Baby boomers have many online work options, creating new growth pathways for their careers without the need to go to the city, lowering their living expenses, and allowing them to live and work remotely.